syncfusion-content/windowsforms-docs/WindowsForms/xptaskbar/faq/How-to-custom-paint-the-XPTaskBar-background-to-have-a-gradient-look-and-feel.md

 ---
 layout: post
-title: How to custom paint the XPTaskBar background to have a gradient look and feel | WindowsForms | Syncfusion
+title: Custom paint the XPTaskBar background in WindowsForms | Syncfusion
-description: Frequently Asked Questions
+description: How to custom paint the XPTaskBar background to have a gradient look and feel in Syncfusion WindowsForms control, its elements, and more.
 platform: WindowsForms
 control: XPTaskBar
 documentation: ug
 ---
-# How to custom paint the XPTaskBar background to have a gradient look and feel
+# Custom paint the XPTaskBar background in WindowsForms

 The XPTaskBar's Paint event can be handled to custom draw the background using the LinearGradientBrush as given below.